FlexMeasures/flexmeasures/documentation/api/introduction.rst

 .. code-block:: json

     {
-        "connection": "ea1.2021-02.io.flexmeasures.company:30:73"
+        "connection": "ea1.2021-02.io.flexmeasures.company:fm0.30:73"
     }

-where FlexMeasures runs at `company.flexmeasures.io` and the owner ID is 30 and the asset ID is 73.
+where FlexMeasures runs at `company.flexmeasures.io` (which the current domain owner started using in February 2021), and the locally unique string is of scheme `fm0` (see below) and the asset ID is 73.
+The asset's owner ID is 30, but this part is optional.

-The owner ID is optional.
-Both the owner ID and the asset ID, as well as the full entity address can be obtained on the asset's listing after logging in:
+Both the owner ID and the asset ID, as well as the full entity address can be obtained on the asset's listing:

 .. code-block:: html